coni2k/SS/Notes.md

 and it feels like hints need to be checked whether they are still have the conditions ?! probably this is not going to work;
 var relatedSquares = RelatedGroups.SelectMany(group => group.Squares.Where(square => !square.Equals(this) && square.IsHint));

+---
+currently there is no "fail case" but still removehints method doesnt look good try to have better "reverse domino" cases can a square only remove one hint? cant it be responsible for more than one?